ourzora/nouns-builder/.github/pull_request_template.md

 ## Code review

-Any notes for code reviewing peers?
+Any notes for code review?

+## Type of change

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-## Testing
+## Checklist

-What is the procedure for testing this change?

-- [ ] Have you tested it yourself?
+- [ ] I have done a self-review of my own code
-- [ ] Unit tests
+- [ ] Any new and existing tests pass locally with my changes
+- [ ] My changes generate no new warnings (lint warnings, console warnings, etc)